-1. Twenty-two plug-in hybrid electric vehicles were added to the Public Works fleet equating to 35 percent of the sedan fleet and a reduction of approximately 200 tons of carbon dioxide (CO2) emissions.
+1. One plug-in hybrid electric vehicle and three CNG street sweepers were added to the Public Works fleet to continue reducing carbon dioxide (CO2) emissions.

 Priority: Maintain the condition of the sewer infrastructure, meet discharge requirements, and continue elimination of the sanitary sewer overflows